 D. An officer, employee, or agent of a lender, guarantor, or servicer may serve on the Trident University board so long as that board member recuses himself or herself from any decisions of the board relating to education loans.

 A. The loan of a first-time borrower may not be assigned to a particular lender through award packaging or other methods.

 B. A borrower may choose any lender, and Trident University will not refuse to certify a loan or delay in certifying a loan based on the borrower’s selection of a lender.

 No officer, employee, or agent of Trident University shall on the University’s behalf request or accept from any lender any offer of funds to be used for private education loans in exchange for the university providing concessions or promises to the lender relating to numbers of loans, loan volume, or preferred lender arrangements.

-A. TUI University shall not solicit or accept assistance with staffing a call center or the financial aid office from any lender, except as provided below.
+A. Trident University shall not solicit or accept assistance with staffing a call center or the financial aid office from any lender, except as provided below.

 B. In an emergency, such as a federally or state-declared disaster or other emergency identified by the Department of Education, Trident University may accept short-term assistance in providing financial aid related functions from a lender.

-C. TUI University may accept assistance from a lender related to professional development training for financial aid administrators.
+C. Trident University may accept assistance from a lender related to professional development training for financial aid administrators.

 D. Trident University may accept educational counseling materials, financial literacy materials, or debt management materials from a lender so long as those materials disclose the identification of any lender that assisted in preparing or providing those materials.